filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 ### Why do IPNI outages impact SP RSR?

-Per [Per Request (non-committee) Score vs. Committee Scoring](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md), IPNI being unavailable will affect an SP’s retrievability.
+Per [Per Request (non-committee) Score vs. Committee Scoring](#per-request-non-committee-score-vs-committee-scoring), IPNI being unavailable will affect an SP’s retrievability.
 This is a tough once since IPNI availability is outside of an SP’s control.
 However, the Spark retrievability protocol is about getting the network to perform well, and if SPs scores are affected by IPNI going down, then this pushes IPNI to be vigilant.
 A code change could certainly be made so that IPNI failures don’t impact SP RSR, but this is the current status as of 2024-11-01.

 ---